 5. University of Glasgow, UK

-The University of Glasgow ranks high for humanities, life sciences, biology and clinical medicine.
+The University of Glasgow ranks high for humanities, basic science, life sciences, biology and clinical medicine.
 However, I wouldn’t rank it among the top 100 universities when it comes to engineering.

 40% of the student population is international.
 Hence, you can expect the student population to be quite diverse.
 It is located on the west side of the city with a lot of bars and shisha lounge nearby.